 Temple Bar Garden is a gem of a community garden hidden away in the centre of Denbigh, close to the notable landmarks of Denbigh Castle and Burgess Gate.
 The garden is on the direct path that takes visitors to Denbigh Castle from the High Street, so we really wanted to make a positive impression.
+It's also accessible from the top of Bull Lane.

 These gardens had been neglected by the local authority for well over 15 years, due to budget cuts.
 They were also a magnet for antisocial behaviour.
 Well, no more!